ElCuffigno/manager-tools/massive-workload-increase.md

 Need to massage anger of internal customers when numbers are dipping due to vacations, etc.

+### Believe it CAN be done.
 this is possible if you start with the attitude that you can be done.

 Trying can get you noticed, positively.
 It's a good example for the company, shows confidence for your internal management.

 "Be stupid enough or brave enough to set a goal."

+## Part 4
+Review [Assumptive goal setting cast}https://www.manager-tools.com/2010/12/assumptive-goal-setting]

+First meeting you're goign to have it about the future and new ways to do things.

+Don't need data on existing ways to do this review.
+Don't start with where you are

+2. Play a mental game that you've already solved the problem.

+  Have them brainstorm with you, assuming they've already won/defeated the problem.

+  Ask - How did we get here?

+  **What would have to happen for us to get here?**

+### Decide what you're willing to get in trouble for

+Can't eliminate risk completely.

+Gotta delegate things to the floor.
+Can't do everything.

+Think with your team, what can we drop to the floor?
+The manager takes responsibilty for what's dropped on the floow.
+"Crisis Management Triage".

+They bet no one will notice.
+If someone does notice, pick back up the ones you still need to do, but you'll still have dropped a lot.

+### Measure More
+Measure how the new process is working.

+If we have 5 new things, let's have data on all 5 so we can compare and move forward with the most results.

+With data to back it up, people might be more accepting of your misses.

+Good for the manager to do. could be delegated to top performer.

+1. What are we measuring?
+   - Charts?
+   - Strings?
+   - Quality?
+   - Batch?
+2. Who will be the most likely conusmer of these measure?
+   - What do they want?
+   - How do they consume data?
+     - If your boss only wants one big number, give one big number!
+   - Helps for reporting step.
+People may not beleive you.

+### Report more

+If you measure it, report it.
+ - Post successes and failures
+ - Have team create the reports
+ - Post these publically

+If you are doing something new, and not reporting it, people will think you're hiding it.

+Definition of work is the work and the reporting the work being done.

+Be able to talk through successes and failures.
+This isn't confidence, it's professionalism.

+Be prepared for people not to have read it, but they might be interested in it when you breif them.
+Successes might be better conveyed face to face.

+### Never give in

+You'll have set backs.
+Your energy will flag. you'll lose face.
+But, don't give up.

+Set example of energy and positivity.

+Be a leader.